fiugd/blog/_misc/market.md

 A tool should stand on its own merits.

 Creators should be rewarded based on the value they provide to others.

+All large systems should be doubted and there should be a continual effort to subvert them in some sense.
+-->

 <!--